 Expectedly, Rasmussen disagreed with this assessment of the situation.

 “Honestly, it doesn’t matter what you call it.
 The point is, HCDO was very simply a pass-through.
 A conduit for contributions which have not in the past typically landed in the HCDO’s account, and which didn’t stay there.”

-Craig Guy, outgoing Hudson County Executive Tom DeGise’s who is running to succeed him and also the HCDO treasurer, had no problem admitting that the fundraising push was to ensure Murphy and other Democrats made it over the finish line in November.
+Craig Guy, outgoing Hudson County Executive Tom DeGise’s chief of staff who is running to succeed him and also the HCDO treasurer, had no problem admitting that the fundraising push was to ensure Murphy and other Democrats made it over the finish line in November.

 “Those contributions were to push the Murphy agenda forward, to get Phil Murphy and other Democrats re-elected,” Guy, who is hosting his campaign kickoff at a Jersey City event that features the governor next week, said over the phone.

 While the local county Dems have six figures in the red, $100,404.20 according to their July 15th ELEC report, Guy said that they are working on getting those debts forgiven.